Islamic Human Rights Commission: Annual Islamophobia Awards

-2006
+During the 2003 Annual Islamophobia Awards, Ariel Sharon was announced as the winner of the "Most Islamophobic International Politician of the Year'", for an interview allegedly given in 1956.

+The Islamophobia Awards were revived in the 2010s by the organisation and ran from 2013 to 2018.

+In 2015, author and commentator Douglas Murray criticised the IHRC for giving French satirical magazine Charlie Hebdo an ‘award’ for Islamophobia, two months after 12 of Charlie Hebdo’s staff were shot dead in an Islamic terrorist attack.

 Al-Quds Day, UK

-The commission is one of the organisers of the annual Al-Quds Day demonstration in London, initiated by Ayatollah Khomeini.
+The commission is one of the organisers of the annual Al-Quds Day event in London.

 Against Zionism: Jewish Perspectives

-In 2006, the organisation brought together leading Jewish activists in London, for an international conference.
+In 2006, the organisation brought together leading Jewish activists in London, for an international conference, held at SOAS University of London.
 The papers from the conference were published in English and Turkish.
 Speakers at the conference included Michel Warschawski, Uri Davis, Rabbi Yisroel Weiss, Rabbi Ahron Cohen, Roland Rance, Les Levidow, Jeffrey Blankfort, Professor Yakov Rabkin, and John Rose.

-Towards a New Liberation Theology: Reflections on Palestine

-In 2005, the IHRC brought Christian, Muslim and Jewish scholars, clerics and activists together for an international conference discussing Liberation Theology in the context of Palestine.
-The papers were published as a book of the same name in 2009.